scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

 Target a 10x10 area centered on a point in range, making a spellcasting roll against 2 bad die.
 On success you can see a faint outline over any magical effect in the area.
-For each crit you are able to determine the school of a given magic effect and a rough idea of the magic's purpose.
+For each critical you are able to determine the school of a given magic effect and a rough idea of the magic's purpose.

 Add a proficiency die for every level above 1st.